-Our ability and power to help is always limited, and prayer recognizes the reality of our limited ability to help, and lives within it.
+Our ability and power to help is always limited.
+Prayer recognizes the reality of our limited ability to help and lives within it.
 When you pray, you live with a fundamental humility before God and others.
 This humility fits reality—everyday needs can only be met by God himself.

 What do we need to pray for?
 In prayer we connect human need with the promises of God.
 This is why we pray.
 All true prayer comes forth when our need and God’s promises meet.
 Here are some of our needs: